NSLS-II/project-management/documents/JupyterHub.md

 ## Goals
 - Make it easy for BL staff to deploy new environments+kernels and make them available to their users.
-It currently possible to make custom environments for personal use, but the only way to _share_ them is to say, "Run these conda and ipykernel commands," which is not streamlined enough for general users.
+It is currently possible to make custom environments for personal use, but the only way to _share_ them is to say, "Run these conda and ipykernel commands," which is not streamlined enough for general users.
 - Provide long-term (~3 year) support for kernels.
 An old notebook should be able to start